J&J's COVID-19 vaccine shows promise against Delta variant

 J&J has submitted data as a preprint to the website bioRxiv ahead of peer review.

-Other vaccine makers including Pfizer-BioNTech (PFE.N), (22UAy.DE), Moderna Inc (MRNA.O), and AstraZeneca Plc (AZN.L) have previously said that their COVID-19 vaccines are effective against the fast-spreading Delta. read more .
+Other vaccine makers including Pfizer-BioNTech, Moderna Inc, and AstraZeneca Plc have previously said that their COVID-19 vaccines are effective against the fast-spreading Delta..

 Our Standards: The Thomson Reuters Trust Principles.